AlphaStaxLLC/centos-respin/README.md

 usage: respin-centos.py [-h] [-f ISOFILE | -d ISODIRECTORY | -l ISOLINK]
                         [-p PACKAGELIST]

 Creates a Respin of CentOS.
-By Default fetches CentOS 7 minimal ISO from the network and adds openstack packages from CentOS Cloud Repo to ISO
+By Default fetches CentOS 7 Everything ISO from the network and adds openstack packages from CentOS Cloud Repo to ISO

 optional arguments: